 However, if you love using a moka pot as much as looking at one, atleast give the tips in this video a try to see if you can improve the taste.
 If you’re buying fresh roasted coffee, you shouldn’t sacrifice flavor for the sake of romanticizing an inferior brew method.

 This is a cool concept for a stove top moka pot, designed by Joey Roth of Brooklyn, NY.
 I met Joey last month at a PSFK salon about design, which featured one of Joey’s newest products—a pair of beautiful ceramic speakers.
 I discovered this moka pot months ago, but just recently connected the dots, realizing it was the same guy.

 The pot is made from porcelain, cork and steel and offers a new perspective on the iconic Bialetti moka pots most people are familiar with.
-It makes 2 shots of espresso and looks good doing it.
+It makes 2 shots of “espresso” and looks super futuristic while doing it.